KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api-20/start_simple_market_maker_bot.md

 As demonstrated below, multiple configs can be included within the same command.

 In the example below, the first config lets the bot know we want to:
-- Sell MATIC in exchange for KMD
+- Sell DASH in exchange for KMD
-- Use whole of available MATIC balance, with minimum trade volume accepted as 25% of your balance
+- Use whole of available DASH balance, with minimum trade volume accepted as 25% of your balance
 - Sets the sell price at 2.5% over the value returned from the prices API (spread).
 - Only accepts values from the prices API that have been updated within the last 30 seconds
 - Waits for 3 confirmations and does not wait for a notarisation to progress to the next steps in the atomic swap process
 - Checks trade history within the local AtomicDEX API database to never create trades with a sell price that is less than the average trading price.

 The second config tells the bot to:
-- Sell MATIC in exchange for VERUS
+- Sell DASH in exchange for DGB
-- Trade at most 50% of your MATIC balance, with minimum trade volume accepted as 10% of your balance
+- Trade at most 50% of your DASH balance, with minimum trade volume accepted as 10% of your balance
 - Sets the sell price at 4% over the value returned from the prices API (spread).
 - Only accepts values from the prices API that have been updated within the last 60 seconds
 - Waits for 1 confirmation and does not wait for a notarisation to progress to the next steps in the atomic swap process
 - Ignores your trade history and average trading price, creating/updating orders regardless.

 #### Command